Photonics Laboratory Job Opportunities

 Background:

-In the Photonics Laboratory of FK06, we're actively engaged in applied research in the realm of fiber Bragg grating (FBG)-based sensing.
-Through a DFG-funded project, we're developing high-resolution optical H2 sensors designed to accurately measure very low hydrogen concentrations (‹ 400 ppm) and simultaneously temperature within a multi-parameter sensor platform.
+In the Photonics Laboratory of FK06, we're actively engaged in applied research in the realm of Fiber Bragg Grating (FBG)-based sensing.
+Together with the TUM ZEITlab, we're developing high-resolution optical H2 sensors designed to accurately measure very low hydrogen concentrations (< 400 ppm) and simultaneously temperature within a multi-parameter sensor platform.

-Special focus is placed on investigating temperature cross-sensitivities, minimum detectable concentrations, and response times.
+Special focus is placed on investigating temperature cross-sensitivities, minimum detectable concentrations, and response times in both nitrogen and air backgrounds.
 As part of your work, you will characterize various generations of sensors based on the mentioned properties.
-Additionally, you will further develop the calibration setup, evaluate the coating systems using a microscope, and contribute to enhancing the sensor elements.
+Additionally, you will assist the doctoral student in further developing the calibration setup, evaluate the coating systems using a microscope, and contribute to enhancing the sensor elements.
 You will plan experiments, carry them out, and perform data analyzation.
 Your results will be discussed in the research group and – if successful and sufficiently novel – your results may contribute to publications.

-- Investigated topics: Properties of optical fibers, pi-shifted fiber Bragg gratings, handling of optical and mechanical components, model-data-comparisons, advanced data processing
+• Investigated topics: Properties of optical fibers, Fabry-Perot structures, handling of optical and mechanical components, model-data-comparisons, advanced data processing

-- A young, motivated team is always by your side
+• A young, motivated team is always at your side

 If you are interested in working on fiber sensing, but you find no suitable, please feel free to ask directly in the laboratory.